ashine01/assignment/README.md

 In order to make sure the "Warranty checking function" works correctly on most browsers, all test cases above will run on Google Chrome, Microsoft Edge and Safari respectively.

 ## Enviroment Setup

+### Download Webdrivers
-* Check the browser version and download the corresponding webdriver.
-You can find the corresponding webdriver under "webdriver" folder or download them from the following links instead.
+* Check the browser version and download the corresponding webdrivers.
+Please find and download the corresponding webdrivers from the following links directly.

 | Browser  | Links                                                                 |
 |----------|-----------------------------------------------------------------------|